 A shoplifter is caught or accused of stealing from a store.
 If they are a first-time offender, not part of an organized-crime group, and not intoxicated, security officers will show them a video explaining that they can pay several hundred dollars (up to $500) to participate in a 6-8 hour online course.

 CEC’s founder, in an promotional video on the company’s website, says the program is meant to help people understand their behavior and its consequences, and includes an element that teaches “life skills,” such as how to build a resume or a nutrition plan.
 They can take the course at a later time, and the company says they have 48 hours to make up their minds.

 The alternative is a phone call to local police—according to the company, about 90% of the accused shoplifters who watched the video in California chose the CEC route.
 The lawsuit alleges the company gets the bulk of the fee, and it also pays a chunk to the retailer and security contractors.

-CEC calls the program a win for all.
 CEC, founded by two Harvard Business School graduates in 2010, calls the program a win for all.
 The store does not have to constantly interact with law-enforcement agencies.
 Police do not have to respond to hundreds of petty-theft cases.
 The accused offender avoids getting sucked into the criminal-justice system, and the community doesn’t have to pay the costs associated with the process.
 CEC, which has worked with other retailers such as Bloomingdale’s and Whole Foods Market across the country, says their recidivism rate is less than 2 percent—although the methodology they use to come up with this statistic is unclear.
 CEC also claims calls made to police have fallen as much as 40% in some locations.